helloqxwang/SparseDFF/Readme.md

 # SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation
-We introduce a novel method for acquiring view-consistent 3D DFF s from sparse RGBD observations, enabling one-shot learning of dexterous manipulations that are transferable to novel scenes.
+We introduce a novel method for acquiring view-consistent 3D DFFs from sparse RGBD observations, enabling one-shot learning of dexterous manipulations that are transferable to novel scenes.

 ## Overview
 ### Constructing the Feature Field